SoSly/RiverTale/docs/features/rivers/Cell-based Networks Architecture.md

 E asks D: "What's your distance?"
 D responds: "Zero.
 I'm ocean."
 E calculates: 0 + 1 = 1.
 Returns 1 to F.
 F calculates: 1 + 1 = 2.
-Caches distance 2.
 ```

-**Caching:**

-Each region calculates its distance once.
-The result caches permanently.
-Subsequent queries—whether from upstream regions or from chunk generation—return the cached value immediately.

-The recursion only happens on first access.
-After that, queries are instant lookups.
+Distance calculation recurses downstream until reaching a terminus, then returns.
+This is fast—even a massive continent is only ~25 regions across.

 ## Upstream Accumulation